acrypticcode/polycube-puzzle-solver/README.md

 Start Date: 08/08/2024

-Description: Will solve a type of puzzle cube known as a polycube by reducing it to a set cover probelm and using Knuth's dancing links algorithm.
+Description: Will solve a type of puzzle cube known as a polycube by reducing it to a set cover probelm and using Knuth's dancing links (DLX) algorithm.

 Inspiration: based on the DLX implmentation from https://www.mattbusche.org/blog/article/polycube/ and Knuth's paper at https://arxiv.org/abs/cs/0011047